PoeCoh/Dreamland/README.md

    384953 | 70123 | Failed Test | 2020 06 24 15:03:15 | Ben | - | -

    At shipping, when a board is scanned the system will check to see if any unresolved flags exist, and verify that a record exists for all process IDs for the assembly.

+## Long Term
+   Initially this will be run in parallel to Global Shop, however eventually this will be the users primary method of interacting with Global Shop's systems.
+As this will already be collecting granular information along the entire process it can update Global Shop's database, either in real time or in a batch update after hours.
+A user will be able to log into the application/webapp to clock in, and Global Shop will be updated ever time the user completes a board.
+   I'm planning on building a monitoring application that will track active processes in real time.
+If a user is taking X% longer than the 1000 board moving average, or if the system alerts a user that a board is missing a step it could flag management.